 With its natural beauty and a wide range of amenities, this is one of the most popular hotspots in all of Georgia.
 In addition to being a gateway to Anna Ruby Falls, this state park offers a variety of its own hiking opportunities, including a seven-mile bike trail.

 Located just outside of town, Unicoi State Park is home to several different hiking and mountain climbing trails.
-This variety ensures that there is the perfect hike for every visitor.
-The Frog Pond Nature Trail is a 1/3 mile loop and is perfect for beginning hikers or families with small children.
+This variety ensures that there is a perfect hike for every visitor.
+The Frog Pond Nature Trail is a 1/3 mile loop and is ideal for beginning hikers or families with small children.
 The Lake Trail is longer but is mostly flat and is a great hike for viewing leaves in the fall.
-The Unicoi/Helen Trail is the most difficult hike at three miles one way.
+The Unicoi/Helen Trail is the most challenging hike at three miles one way.

 Here is our deep dive into all the trails Unicoi has to offer.

 This 1/3 mile loop in Unicoi State Park is a very easy-going hike that informs visitors of some of the natural features they may encounter on the walk with tree identification markers and interpretive signs.
 It is rated as an easy hike and highlights the wildlife of the north Georgia mountains.